asteves/site/content/post/2020-07-25-plotting-democracy-over-time-with-r.en.markdown

 Here is what we're using each package for:

 - `cshapes` is an R package for the [cshapes](http://nils.weidmann.ws/projects/cshapes.html) project, a dataset that provides historical maps of state boundaries and capitals in the post-WW2 period.
-Since countries achieve independence at different times, we want access to shapefiles that take into account the political topography of the world.
+Since countries achieve independence at different times, we want access to shapefiles that take into account the world's political topography.
 - `countrycode` is my favorite utility package for doing comparative and IR coding work.
 Unquestionably, the most annoying aspect of IR datasets is the lack of standardization of country names.
 Is it United States?
 USA?
 United States of America? `countrycode` can convert to and from 600+ variants of country names.
-- `here` is a nice package for letting R take care of relative file paths.
+- `here` is an excellent package for letting R take care of relative file paths.
 The package is a lifesaver for reproducibility.
-- `rnaturalearth` and `rnaturalearthdata` give us modern world map shapefiles.
+- `rnaturalearth` and `rnaturalearthdata` give us the current world map shapefiles.
 - `sf` is one of the workhorse GIS packages in R. It implements functions for objects that implement the simple feature access standard.
 - `rcartocolor` gives us pretty colors.
-As a colorblind individual, I am a big fan of packages that give me access to pre-approved pretty color palettes.
+As a colorblind individual, I am a big fan of packages that provide me access to pre-approved beautiful color palettes.
 - `tidyverse` for reading, munging, cleaning, and plotting our polygons and data.

 ## Bring on the Polygons

-We are going to track electoral democracy following the end of the Cold War with three snapshots of the world: 1992, 2010, and 2019.
+We will track electoral democracy following the end of the Cold War with three snapshots of the world: 1992, 2010, and 2019.
 Of course, to paraphrase Carl Sagan, if we wish to show democratic changes from scratch, we must first invent the universe.
-Here that means we need to read in appropriate shapefiles to our environment.
-We will do that using functions from `cshapes` and `sf`.
+Here that means we need to read in the appropriate shapefiles to our environment.
+We will do that using functions from `cshapes` and `sf.`

-Note that `cshapes` is not updated past 2016, so we will use a different shapefile for the present day.
+Note that `cshapes` has not been updated for maps after 2016, so we will use a different shapefile for the present day.
 You may receive a warning about a deprecated function, but that will not affect the code.

 ```r